Featured

 How many of you do you believe have used a typewriter, a calculator, or a slide rule?
 Computers have replaced typewriters and calculators have replaced adding machines and slide rules.
 Inquire with your parents about eight-track tapes, which were popular before cassette tapes, CDs, MP3 players, and Internet radio.
 Some products depreciate gradually.
 Others experience a rapid rate of decline.

-Young people’s fads and styles typically have very short life cycles and “fall out of style” very rapidly.
+Young people’s fads and styles typically have short life cycles and “fall out of style” rapidly.
 (If you’ve ever borrowed clothes from your parents from the 1990s, you may be amused by how much fashion has changed.)
 Similarly, many students who do not own landline phones or VCR players cannot believe that people still use “outdated” equipment.
 Some old devices, such as payphones, vanish nearly entirely when they become obsolete.

 Characteristics of Product Life Cycle